Hyeongjun (Jun) Koh

 Before moving to Stach’s group, his research was focused on understanding the electrical behaviors of Ti3C2Tx MXene films upon gas exposure through in-situ XRD during his Master.
 In Stach’s group, he is currently interested in in-situ and ex-situ exploration of Li-metal batteries using Cryo-TEM.

-Jeffrey received a Bachelor’s degree in Materials Science and Engineering from Cornell University in 2019 and currently a Ph.D. candidate at University of Pennsylvania.
+Jeffrey received a Bachelor’s degree in Materials Science and Engineering from Cornell University in 2019 and currently a Ph.D. candidate at the University of Pennsylvania.

 His research involves studying nucleation and growth of ultra-thin ferroelectric materials film in order to develop correlations between interfacial interactions, process conditions, microstructure, and properties.
 He is co-advised by Prof. Eric Stach of MSE department and Prof. Troy Olsson of ESE department.